vincentsijben/docker-swarm-persistent-storage/README.md

 - In local dev environment, you need to install the docker plugins manually (see ```rebuild-s3fs.sh``` or ```rebuild-rclone.sh```).
 - In production (docker swarm) you can use the used swarm:exec image to install the docker plugins globally on all nodes.

+### Important
+S3fs is not designed to show you directories and instead shows you it as a file.
+S3fs doesn’t support directories and doesn’t show if it is not created on s3fs.
+S3FS uses special 'hidden' zero byte files to represent directories, because S3 doesn't really support directories.
+If you try a mkdir on your mounted s3fs bucket then use the AWS file browser you should see this in action.
+If your S3 bucket contains a directory structure that was not created by S3FS then S3FS won't recognise that structure.
+S3FS only works well with buckets that are only ever manipulated using S3FS.

+While I don't like to have a config file and 2 necessary folders ánd a fuse install on the server, maybe it's better to use rclone for regular file and folder work

 ## Setting up the Digital Ocean Space
 1. Create a new space in Digital Ocean
 2. If you use s3fs, I currently have no other solution to make it work except for having a random file uploaded through the DO Spaces interface first.
 This is *very* important, otherwise you'll get ```chmod``` or ```input/output``` errors.